 7 dead amid chaos at Kabul airport

-The latest: At least seven people were killed during the chaos, including several people who plunged to their deaths after clinging on to a U.S. military jet that took off from the runway.
+The latest: At least seven people were killed during the chaos, including several Afghans who plunged to their deaths after clinging on to a U.S. military jet that took off from the runway, according to AP.
 The U.S. temporarily suspended evacuations to secure the airfield.

 - The U.S. Embassy in Kabul issued a "shelter in place" advisory, urging citizens to avoid the airport.

 - U.S. military officials said Kabul's airport had closed to commercial flights while the military-led evacuations continued, per AP.

 - American officials announced earlier that U.S. forces were taking over Kabul airport's air traffic control to fly personnel out of Afghanistan.